 It is necessary to know about the different kinds of squash string gauges in order to make an informed decisions of not only which string to buy, but with which gauge and specifications.
 To learn about squash string gauge, check out this article.

 #1: tecnifibre DNAMX

 Endorsed by Mohammed El shorbagy, this particular string has been my favorite to play with for years.
-Available in 16G, 17G, 18G, I prefered the standard 17G strung at 24lbs tension on my tecnifibre Carboflex 125 X-speed racquet.
-In fact that particular racquet comes factory strung with tecnifibre DNAMX 17G string.
+Available in 16G, 17G, 18G, I preferred the standard 17G strung at 24lbs tension on my tecnifibre Carboflex 125 X-speed racket.
+In fact that particular racket comes factory strung with tecnifibre DNAMX 17G string.

 It has great power, good control, and feels very light on the racket.
 Some strings have a weight and influence the overall balance of the racket.
 This string has also broken less frequently on me.
 As a power player I have not experienced much breakage with this string.
 The fray of the string is also gradual, making this string reasonably durable and cost effective.

 For those who own a Dunlop Hyperfibre Revelation Ali Farag series that came with Dunlop Silk 17G string, the tecnifibre DNAMX is a great substitute for the Dunlop Silk string which is difficult to find and is slightly pricey.
 I don’t think you would be able to tell the difference.

 This is the flagship string by tecnifibre, used by every pro you can think of.
 Nicole David, Raneem El Welily, Tarek Momen, Karim Abdel Gawad, Ramy Ashour, Gregory Gaultier, the list goes on.
 This string can be seen from miles away due to its iconic bright green color.
 It has incredible power, control, and touch.
 When you feel the string with your hands you can feel an oily and rubbery varnish on it that gives its texture and grip on the ball.